colinah/QM-react-example/README.md

 3: npm start
 4: Open browser at : https://dev.invest.inc:3000/
 5: Allow browser to bypass security: Advanced settings - procceed to unsafe(You know site is safe because it is your localsite).

+# Firefox Issue
+qMods will not load if using custom templates.
+You can remove the custom template and the qmod will load.
+Simple remove the script tag including its contents to see.